Last update July 16, 2023

-Toxoplasmosis is one of the most widespread infections in the world.
+Toxoplasmosis is one of the most widespread infections in the world, with a prevalence of 11-25% depending on the country (Red Book 2021-24, Abarca 1997).
 It is caused by the Toxoplasma gondii parasite which is hosted in cats.
 The infected animal, through its droppings, contaminates water, fruits and vegetables and infects other animals and people.

 Human infection occurs due to contact with infected cats, the consumption of unwashed fruits and vegetables, contaminated goat’s milk and the consumption of undercooked meats, among others.

 The infection usually presents with mild symptoms even in infants, except in immuno-compromised persons and in the case of congenital infection during pregnancy, which is very serious.

 Toxoplasmosis is not transmitted through breast milk.
 (CDC 2021)